vinith-cit/AdViewSdKIOs_3.4.1-1/README.md

   ```

-  3）Create AdInstlManager in the viewDidLoad function of the controller, use the Application Key acquired in step 1, just as the below codes show:
+3) Create AdViewView in the controller's viewDidLoad function and use the Application key obtained in step 1, as shown in the following code:

   ```
  - (void)viewDidLoad {
 [super viewDidLoad];
-        // Do any additional setup after loading the view. self.view.backgroundColor =[UIColor blueColor];
-        self.adView = [AdViewView requestAdViewViewWithAppKey:@"SDK201416200410555y9p0pjcph5f5ue" WithDelegate:self];
+// Do any additional setup after loading the view. self.view.backgroundColor =[UIColor blueColor]; self.adView = [AdViewView requestAdViewViewWithAppKey:ADBANNERKEY WithDelegate:self];
 [self.view addSubview:self.adView];
 }

   ```